canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 juju integrate kafka-ui-k8s kafka-k8s
 ```

-The charmed Kafka UI K8s application should still be in `blocked` state, and reporting that it requires an ingress relation:
+After a while, the Charmed Kafka UI K8s application should still be in `blocked` state, and reporting that it requires an ingress relation:

 ```text
 ...